solana-developers/solana-cookbook/docs/th/integrations/serum.md

 # Serum

-Serum is a protocol for decentralized exchanges built on Solana.
-You can use Serum to create new markets, get order books, trade, and more.
+Serum is a protocol for decentralized exchanges built บน Solana.
+You can use Serum to create new markets, get order books, trade, และ more.

 ## How to get a Serum market

-A market on Serum contains all the orders and capabilities to make orders on Serum.
+A market on Serum contains all the orders และ capabilities to make orders on Serum.
 For everything you do on Serum you need to know the market you are working with.